Dr Thomas Lundberg

 - Lecturer (Politics)

 His comparative politics research focuses on political parties, political institutions and rules (including decentralisation and electoral systems), and the quality of democracy.
 Tom's first research monograph, Proportional Representation and the Constituency Role in Britain (Palgrave Macmillan, 2007), compares the British experience with proportional representation to the experiences of Germany and New Zealand.
 Other research has examined minority government, referendums, anti-political establishment parties (including the Scottish National Party, Plaid Cymru, and the UK Independence Party), and the supposedly 'new politics' in Scotland since devolution.
 His current research is exploring the quality of democracy in Scotland, as well as the Yes campaign in the 2014 Scottish independence referendum.
 Tom's has a contract with Routledge for his second monograph entitled Democracy in Scotland: Freedom, Equality and Control Since Devolution.
-He is also working on projects comparing British and Spanish politics.
+He has also been working on projects comparing British and Spanish politics.

 Tom's expertise in electoral systems, political parties, and British and Scottish politics has been sought by international journalists (see below), as well as by parliaments and non-governmental organisations.
 He has presented evidence on electoral systems to commissions and committees in the UK, Ireland and New Zealand, as well as to civil society groups in Spain.